 Smoking affects blood pressure in two ways: Nicotine in cigarette smoke causes blood vessels to narrow, which increases blood pressure.

 Smoking makes blood pressure medications work less effectively.
-Ask your doctor about local programs and medications that may help you to quit.
+Speak to your doctor or pharmacist about local programs and medications that may help you to quit.

-To help cope with stress, try physical activity, socializing, laughter, and healthy eating.
-Avoid unhealthy stress-busters such as smoking, alcohol use, or poor food choices.
-Help is available if you need it.
+Stress can affect your blood pressure and your blood sugar.
+Learning how to cope with stress is important to improve your blood pressure.
+Try physical activity, socializing, laughter, and healthy eating.
+Avoid unhealthy stress-busters, such as smoking, alcohol use, or poor food choices.
+Help is available if you need it; contact Diabetes Canada or speak with your health-care team.
 Remember to make time for yourself!

-raises blood pressure by interfering with the blood flow to and from the heart.
-Drinking alcohol can lead to both high and low blood glucose (sugar) and possibly high triglycerides.
+Alcohol raises blood pressure by interfering with the blood flow to and from the heart.
+Drinking alcohol can also lead to both high and low blood sugar, and possibly high triglycerides.
 Talk to your doctor to see if alcohol is a choice for you.